About

 Any issue or fault with a product must be brought to our attention immediately by contacting us at sales@scarles.co.nz before any action is taken.
 We will then consider the best course of action, which may include you returning the product for inspection.

 Once the item is received we will assess the fault.
 All faulty products will be inspected/tested by either the original manufacturer or a professional.
 This process time frame varies depending on the product.
-If the product is deemed a manufacture fault a full credit or replacement can be offered.
+If the product is deemed a manufacture fault a full refund or replacement can be offered.

 We do not cover any additional fitment costs, certification costs, extra parts or freight required to make the item fit or work or any loss of time/wages/business occurred.
 The product provided even if it is stated as a “direct fit” does not imply no additional parts maybe required.